-Bulgaria is a land of intriguing contrasts where east flirts with west.
-In this class, we’ll marvel at Bulgaria's beautiful and diverse topography from rustic mountain villages to rugged farmland to sleek seaside resorts.
+Bulgaria is a land of intriguing contrasts, where east flirts with west.
+Join us as we marvel at Bulgaria's beautiful and diverse topography, from rustic mountain villages to rugged farmland to sleek seaside resorts.

-We'll introduce you to bohemian Prague known for the best beer and art noveau in Europe, a year-round music-festival atmosphere, and an abundance of beautifully preserved facades from every architectural era.
+Few cities can match Prague's over-the-top romance and evocative Old World charm.
+We'll learn why bohemian Prague is known for the best beer and Art Nouveau in Europe, get a feel for its year-round music-festival atmosphere, and revel in its abundance of beautifully preserved facades from every architectural era.

 In this formerly forbidden corner of Europe, a blend of east and west has created a region unlike any other.
 We'll visit the treasure-packed city of St. Petersburg, where we'll marvel at the masterpieces in the Hermitage and other Tsarist treasures; then it's on to Tallinn — the charmingly Germanic capital of Estonia — and finally to Helsinki, Finland's fast-growing, prosperous capital.